 - Discover new ways for your family to earn money.
 I’ve written about this before here and here, but every member of the family should have a way of earning a little extra money.
 A side business that involves everyone is even better.
 Those who lived through the Great Depression also had to be creative about earning money.

 - Consider how you might establish sustainable sources of food and water.
 This will involve gardening, planting fruit-bearing trees, and perhaps even purchasing land with a natural source of water.
 There is no survival without food and water, so these should be a top priority.

 - Beef up your home’s security and your own personal security.
 Empty store shelves, scarce resources, and overwhelmed law enforcement are common in countries where hyperinflation is a fact of life.
 Proactive steps in this area just make sense.

 - Stay positive.
 The future is unknown, but what is known is the importance of family, friends, and a positive mental attitude.
 Survival experts say this is the key to surviving difficult circumstances.
 You might as well start practicing now!

-If hyperinflation never occurs, you’ll be enjoying a debt-free lifestyle, with investments in precious metals, stored food and supplies to rotate into your family’s daily life, and a secure home or apartment.
-Being a SurvivalMom is being a smart mom, and smart means being proactive and postponing that panic attack for another day when you’re not so busy!
+If hyperinflation never occurs, you’ll be enjoying a debt-free lifestyle, with investments in precious metals, stored food and supplies to rotate into your family’s daily life, and a secure home.
+Being a Survival Mom is being a smart mom, and smart means being proactive and postponing that panic attack for another day when you’re not so busy!